 Janelle Monae shows us exactly how to rock pigtails as grown woman—jewels and all.
 Similar to space buns, divide your hair into two sections and create low ponytails.
 Then, braid them in any style (french, fishtail, etc) and securing the ends with hair ties or elastic bands.
 Elevate the look by adding jewels, beads or cuffs.

 FYI, this protective style requires patience (especially depending on your hair length and texture).
-You’ll need a comb, gel and elastic bands to complete the look.
+You’ll need a comb, a styling gel and elastic bands to complete the look.
 Use a comb to section hair, the gel to bring shine (and make it easier to detangle and twist) and the elastic band to secure the ends once you’re done twisting.
-Similar to the box braids, this style is pretty versatile when it comes to creating updos.
+Similar to the box braids, this style is pretty versatile when it comes to dressing it down like Kerry Washington's or creating updos.

 21. Fulani Braids

-This look takes cornrows to the next level.
-The traditional braids can be styled differently with all hair textures.
-There’s no set direction these braids can go (so definitely give your braider a reference when getting it done).
+Rihanna's look takes cornrows to the next level.
+This traditional braids can be styled differently with all hair textures.
+When it comes to fulani braids, there’s no set direction they can go, so definitely give your braider a reference when getting it done.

 22. Slick Back

-The slick back gives us major editorial vibes.
+The slick back gives us major editorial vibes as sported by Ryan Destiny.
 Once you brush back your hair, apply a styling cream or gel to give it extra shine and hold.
 (Looking for volume?
-Consider taking the front section of your hair, running a round brush and your hair dryer through it to bring some lift.)
+Consider taking the front section of your hair and using a thermal round brush through it to bring some lift.)

 23. Finger Waves

 The ocean has nothing on you if you’re showing off these impressive waves.
-Bring in the tides with a comb, mousse, gel and freeze spray.
+Bring in the tides like Jodie Turner-Smith with a comb, a mousse, a gel and a freeze spray.
 First, part your hair before applying mousse (the more mousse you apply, the easier it will be to create the waves).
 Next, start at the part and work the comb downwards before lifting the hair up (almost like a check symbol).
 The next section is going in the opposite direction (like waves) and you continue from there.
 Here’s a handy tutorial to get you started.

 24. High Puff

 The fluffy bun is great for coily textures and shorter hair.
-It’s similar to a regular bun, but it provides more definition to the puff.
+Sported by Sanaa Lathan, this look is similar to a regular bun.
+However, it provides much more definition to the puff and give it some body for any occasion.

 26. Pixie Cut

 It’s the perfect time to do “the chop,” and Teyana Taylor’s pixie cut is just the inspiration you need.
-This short hairstyle provides layers and a chic look to try in 2021.
+This short hairstyle provides choppy layers and an overall chic look to try in 2023.

-Locs are a big commitment, but the end result is worth it.
+Locs are a big commitment, but the end result is worth it, as seen on Zoë Kravitz.
 You’ll want to stay on top of maintenance, but overall, it’s one of the best protective styles if you’re looking for hair growth.

-A full fro coming right up.
-It’s pretty simple (especially if you have short or 4C hair).
+A TWA—a teeny weeny afro—coming right up.
+It’s pretty simple, especially if you have short or 4C hair.
 After washing your hair, blow dry (or air dry) before reaching for a hair pick to develop the shape and volume you’re looking for.

 30. Dutch Braid